j-j-williams/CoarseGrained-VortexShedding/README.md

 # Model Selection

-We search for a reduced-order model (ROM) for our cylinder vortex shedding by finding a model to explain the coarse-grained dynamics.
-We use the SINDy method (Brunton et al. (2016a)) and its extension, PDE-FIND (Rudy et al. (2017)) to find systems or ordinary and partial differential equations to explain the coarse-grained dynamics.
+We seek for a reduced-order model (ROM) for cylinder vortex shedding.
+We generate ROMs by using the SINDy method (Brunton et al. (2016a), Rudy et al. (2017)) to find systems of ordinary and partial differential equations to explain the reduced-order dynamics, including the dynamics of the coefficients of lift and drag and the coarse-grained flowfields of velocity and vorticity.

 Test image: